Localization of Gravitino Field on $f(R)$ Thick Branes: Localization of gravitino field with the coupling term on thick branes

 which indicates that there is no bound massive KK {mode}.
 The solutions for the left- and right-handed zero modes of the gravitino field are $\chi_0^{L,R} \propto e^{\pm My}$.
-It is clear that both zero modes are not normalizable, and hence cannot be localized on the pure geometric $f(R)$ thick branes.
+It is clear that both zero modes are not normalizable; hence, they cannot be localized in the pure geometric $f(R)$-thick branes.